joeplayo/Py-GAM-User-Audit/README.md

-# PyGAM Generate User Activity Report for Users who have not logged in <90 Days.
+# PyGAM Automate and Audit User Activity Report for Users who have not logged in <90 Days.

+GAM installation or GAMX is required for this to work.

 Python Scripts to run in Conjunction with Google Admin Manager

+Install and provision

 First Open Terminal and run the following Command: 'gam print users fields email,givenName,familyName,lastlogintime > C:\YourName\YourDirectory\user_activity.csv'